Coordinating Charitable Donations with Leontief Preferences

 \begin{definition}[Decomposable distribution] Given a profile with binary weights ($v_{i,x} \in \{0,1\}$), a distribution $\delta$ is \emph{decomposable} if it has a decomposition $(\delta_i)_{i \in N}$ such that $\delta_i(x)=0$ for every charity $x\not\in A_i$.
 Equivalently, it has a decomposition satisfying the following, instead of \eqref{eq:dec-ci-A}:

 \end{definition}

-The equivalence of decomposable distributions and equilibrium distributions no longer holds with Leontief utilities: there are decomposable distributions that are not in equilibrium even when there is only one agent.
+The equivalence of decomposable distributions and equilibrium distributions no longer holds for Leontief utilities: there are decomposable distributions that are not equilibrium distributions even when there is only one agent.

 Nevertheless, decomposability can be used to establish two appealing alternative interpretations of \edr for binary weights.